 It's because it's how YOU work with the THERAPY rather than how the THERAPY works FOR you.
 A therapist is a facilitator.
 They are guiding you through a process or different techniques allowing you to make personal change.
 It's your internal response based on how you engage in the therapy that makes the difference, and that's under your control.

 Unfortunately, we are not born with a 'user manual' and so we have to learn how our minds work as we go through life and only this is a minimal amount.
 Mental wellbeing and some basic neuroscience should be something we all learn at school.

 We all respond differently to medication based on our own biochemistry.
 It's our chemical response to the medication that either allows it to work, or not work, or gives us side effects.
 It's the same with therapy/coaching.
 Our internal responses, beliefs, judgements, comparisons etc are what makes the difference.
 Plus, if you don't 'connect' with the therapist then it's going to be a challenge, especially if you are thinking "this won't work, this can't help, this is no good" etc. You need to fully engage and experience the process to make it work for you.
 And just because the NHS choose a particular style of therapy to offer patients, this doesn't mean it's the best (or only option) by any means.
 Therapy is very much subjective.

 Every single therapy session is completely unique; just like you.

 The key is finding the right therapist/coach/practitioner rather than focussing on just the type of therapy.
-Good therapists will train in multiple techniques/methods and are therefore in a better position to work with YOU rather than work with just the one method.
+Good therapists will train in multiple techniques/methods that include a neuroscience based toolkit and are therefore in a better position to work with YOU rather than work with just the one method.